 For example, the workspace

 command will not receive a shortcut, as you are encouraged not to use workspaces when working with Terragrunt.
-Terragrunt manages state isolation for you, so you don’t need to use workspaces.
+Terragrunt manages state isolation for you, so you don’t need to use them.

 If you would like to explicitly run a command that does not have a shortcut, you can use the run